Mung bean sprout

 Mung bean sprouts are a culinary vegetable grown by sprouting mung beans.
 They can be grown by placing and watering the sprouted beans in the shade until the hypocotyls grow long.
 Mung bean sprouts are extensively cultivated and consumed in East and Southeast Asia and are very easy to grow, requiring minimal care other than a steady supply of water.
-They are often used in school science projects.

 Cultivation

 A variety of techniques are used for sprouting mung beans.
 A common technique for home growers is sprouting the beans in a jar, with a fine mesh or muslin cloth tied over the top with a rubber band or string.
 Fresh water is then poured into the jar three to four times a day; the jars are then upturned and left to drain.
 The precise growing technique to use depends on the amount that one wants to collect.
-The main principles are: selecting good seed (new and uniform), ensuring that light reaches the seeds, and also ensuring they receive enough humidity while avoiding waterlogging.
+The main principles are: selecting good seed (new and uniform), ensuring that light does not reach the seeds to prevent bitterness, and also ensuring they receive enough humidity while avoiding waterlogging.